 - Since NOAA Fisheries permits corporations, a federal dealer may have many active locations.
 Each of those locations has their own separate MA dealer's permit.
 Please enter all transactions for that corporation under the federal permit.
 “Federal-reporting” dealers do not need to separate transactions from more than one location.

 - State dealers are prohibited from buying product landed from a federally permitted vessel.
 This excludes non-federally managed species (e.g., inshore shellfish, whelk, etc.).

-- State dealers can submit by paper or online.
-DMF encourages electronic submission through SAFIS.
-If interested, contact Kim Lundy at 978-282-0308 x117 for an account and further instruction.
+- State dealers must submit electronically through SAFIS.
+Please contact Kim Lundy at 978-282-0308 x117 for an account and further instruction.

 - In SAFIS, a specific account essentially verifies a dealer’s submission.
 This suffices instead of a signed paper report.

-- Online, dealers can edit reports for up to 90 days.
+- Dealers can make corrections to data and edit reports for up to 90 days.
 After that, please contact DMF for help.